 Each Party will keep confidential and protect from disclosure (i) confidential, proprietary, and trade secret information; (ii) software containing, conveying, or embodying such information; and (iii) Tooling; in each case that is disclosed or provided to the receiving Party in connection with this BSCA (including the solicitation process) or any Order (collectively referred to as "Proprietary Information and Materials").
 Proprietary Information and Materials will not include information that is lawfully in the public domain in the same form and combination as disclosed hereunder, lawfully disclosed to or known by the receiving Party without restriction, generally known in the relevant trade or industry prior to disclosure hereunder, or developed by the receiving Party independently without use of or reference to the disclosing Party’s Proprietary Information and Materials.

 The Parties will each use Proprietary Information and Materials of the other only for performing this BSCA and any Order, developing and evaluating proposals for the purchase by Boeing of Seller’s products, evaluating Seller-provided feedback on Boeing’s proposed specifications and part standards and making revisions thereto, and performing other contracts between the Parties and Boeing’s contracts with Customers.
 The rights of use related to software also includes the right to permit Customers to use the software as reasonably required in connection with Customers' operation, maintenance, overhaul, and modification of any Aircraft including or utilizing Software.
-Notwithstanding the foregoing, Boeing Entities will further have the right to use, disclose, and copy Seller's Proprietary Information and Materials for the purposes of testing, certification, use, sale, and support of any Product, any Order, any product or service including such Product, any Aircraft, for research and development in support of Boeing programs, and for sharing business data with consultants performing work for Boeing; and any such disclosure by Boeing will, whenever appropriate, include a restrictive legend suitable to the particular circumstances.
+Notwithstanding the foregoing, Boeing Entities will further have the right to use, disclose, and copy Seller's Proprietary Information and Materials for the purposes of testing, certification, use, sale, and support of any Product, any Order, any product or service including such Product, any Aircraft, for research and development in support of Boeing programs, any regulatory or legal compliance, and for sharing business data with consultants performing work for Boeing; and any such disclosure by Boeing will, whenever appropriate, include a restrictive legend suitable to the particular circumstances.
 The restrictions on disclosure and use of Proprietary Information and Materials by Seller will apply to all materials derived by Seller or others from Proprietary Information and Materials of Boeing.

 Upon Boeing’s request, or upon completion, termination, or cancellation of this BSCA unless directed otherwise in writing by Boeing, Seller will return to Boeing or, if directed by Boeing, will destroy all Proprietary Information and Materials of Boeing, and all materials derived from Proprietary Information and Materials of Boeing.
 Seller will not, without the prior written authorization of Boeing, sell or otherwise dispose of (as scrap or otherwise) any Products or other materials containing, conveying, embodying, or made in accordance with or by reference to any Proprietary Information and Materials of Boeing.
 Prior to disposing of such Products and materials as scrap, Seller will render them unusable.
 Boeing will have the right to audit Seller's compliance with this Section 19.